davidsneighbour/components/pwa/README.md

 - Add configuration system
 - make sure, that Lighthouse shows full PWA capabilities (currently only installability shows up)
 - improve configuration of implemented functionality in the service worker
-- add detailled documentation for all configuration options
+- add detailed documentation for all configuration options

 ### Available modules and usage instruction